 Once you’ve reached that stage, then it makes sense to market yourself in terms of one-to-one coaching.
 Prior to that point, it doesn’t make a whole lot of sense because people couldn’t care less about your knowledge.

 You have to remember that there are so many other experts out there.
-There are so many people trying to make money as an online coach.
+There are so many people trying to make money as online coaches.
 You have to figure out a way to stand above the crowd.
 You have to find a way to get noticed.